Australian Information Industry Association

 We are seeking nominations from Chief Executive Officers of Full Members of AIIA to fill the elected positions on the AIIA Board.
 If you would like to nominate for a position on the AIIA Board please read the following information.

 This notice is issued in accordance with Article 17 of the Constitution of the Australian Information Industry Association (AIIA).

-- Results will be announced at the AIIA Annual General Meeting on Tuesday, 14 November 2017 (venue tbc)
+- Results will be announced at the AIIA Annual General Meeting on Thursday, 19 November 2020 via video conference

 About the AIIA Board

 The Australian Information Industry Association is a not-for-profit organisation established as a Company limited by guarantee.
 AIIA’s Constitution provides its governance arrangements and defines its direction and structure.

 The Board of Directors oversees all AIIA operations and sets the strategic direction of the Association.

 The Directors on the AIIA’s Board of Directors are elected or appointed by their industry peers and the Association’s Chair is selected from, and by, members of the Board.

 The AIIA Board is composed of 16 people: